Skip to content

 Please also see the Universities section for what universities say about the usefulness of Further Mathematics.

-By studying Further Mathematics through the FMSPW, you will also:
+By studying Further Mathematics through the MSPW, you will also:

 • taste a more independent style of learning, which is good preparation for university or a career;